ozbunae/Housing_Data/README.md

 ### 2.3 Question 3:
 How do neighborhoods effect price.

 Looking below, the visualizations speak for themselves.
-The excerpts from teh heat map in this project show the neighborhoods Renton and Bellvue and they match on the heat map what the box plots are telling us about the price of a home in those areas.
+The excerpts from the heat map in this project show the neighborhoods Renton and Bellevue and they match on the heat map what the box plots are telling us about the price of a home in those areas.

 ![hoodbarplt1](/Images/pic4.png)